-Klinefelter Syndrome may sometimes be associated with autism spectrum disorder.
+Klinefelter Syndrome may sometimes be associated with an autism spectrum disorder.
 Boys who are being evaluated for behavioral problems and potential autism are occasionally found to have an extra X chromosome.
 As autism has many varied psychological symptoms (such as avoidance of eye contact and difficulty understanding play).
 Some of the behavioral symptoms in Klinefelter’s may in fact be due to the child’s autism or vice versa.

 Genetic or metabolic causes for autism make up 10-15% of all patients assessed.
 In this case, behavioral therapy and bio-medical treatments for autism may reduce antisocial symptoms in XXY boys.

 Body Image Problems

 If you or a loved one is going through this, arrange a meeting with the teaching staff and make sure they are aware of the body variations associated with having the condition.
 They may allow an exemption from public changing rooms or other measures to make the situation easier.

 The Testosterone Debate

 Some medical researchers have found that testosterone supplementation, the main treatment for Klinefelter’s, can cause aggression.
-One study published in the Archives of General Psychiatry found that testosterone supplementation of 600 mgs a week caused manic symptoms in otherwise psychologically normal men.
+One study published in the Archives of General Psychiatry found that testosterone supplementation of 600 mg a week caused manic symptoms in otherwise psychologically normal men.
 But the effect wasn’t seen in every man who took it.
 Another paper theorized that it could lead to violent crime.
-This was determined after a 16 year old boy taking anabolic androgenic steroids was convicted of murdering his 14 year old girlfriend.
+This was determined after a 16-year-old boy taking anabolic androgenic steroids was convicted of murdering his 14-year-old girlfriend.
 He had no history of violence or antisocial behavior prior to taking steroids.
 However, there are studies that say that testosterone supplementation might actually improve symptoms of aggression and behavioral disorders and that early identification of the syndrome and prompt treatment together with counseling are crucial for the long term positive outcome of the patient.